Dedicated to advancing

 Learning Together: A Reflection on the PACE Initiative Free to Download

-The MAI will share Learning Together: A Reflection on the Public Art & Civic Engagement Capacity Building Initiative, a comprehensive evaluation on the PACE initiative that ran from 2020-2023 authored by Congruence Cultural Strategies.
-More than just a report, this expansive document is a resource for funders, organizers, and arts administrators with recommendations for planning their grantmaking and programs in support of artists & communities of Color.Find the video or the publication in our online library.
+"Learning Together: A Reflection on the Public Art & Civic Engagement Capacity Building Initiative", is a comprehensive evaluation on the PACE initiative that ran from 2020-2023 authored by Congruence Cultural Strategies.
+More than just a report, this expansive document is a resource for funders, organizers, and arts administrators with recommendations for planning their grantmaking and programs in support of artists & communities.
+Find the videos, case studies, and this publication in our online library.

 Featured Artists